Labor and Delivery

 As Liesel mentioned, don’t skip this crucial normal birth tip.

-Involve dad-to-be (and/or any other support system that will be in the labor and delivery room with you) in your birthing class.
+Involve the dad-to-be (and/or any other support system in the labor and delivery room with you) in your birthing class.
 Thankfully, the Birth it Up Series Courses are online and pre-recorded.
 So you can watch them over and over on your own time and with your entire support group.

 5. Don’t forget about postpartum and newborn care, too!

-Labor and delivery is only the begging of your motherhood journey, and thankfully, the faster part.
+Labor and delivery is only the beginning of your motherhood journey and, thankfully, the faster part.

 So, part of preparing for your birth is preparing for your postpartum recovery and newborn care, too!

-I have made sure to create resources that help you prepare for just that and you can find them all in any of the three courses.
+I have created resources that help you prepare for just that, and you can find them all in any of the three courses.

 From my experience